Digital ASIC Design Laboratories

 The course is offered barrier-free in a virtual classroom.
 Presence is mandatory to complete the course successfully.
 Physical presence at the campus is possible but not required.

 Participants work on different ready-to-run digital ASIC design flows and on ready-to-use designs during the entire course.
-It is not necessary to develop new designs or to setup and configure a design flow from scratch.
-Participants investigate the flow of design data along the chain of tools and how the results improve along the development process.
+Participants modify designs and/or process configurations to adapt results to specific design goals.
+Participants investigate the results on design flow modifications along the entire tools chain.

-The course offers eight lab exercises on the general design flow as well as on specific design aspects, e.g. Engineering Change Orders, low power, 3D-integration.
+The course offers lab exercises on the general design flow as well as on specific design aspects, e.g. Engineering Change Orders, Low Power, 3D-Integration.
 The output of a sample exercise can be found here.

 Literature